Secret of the Wastelands

-Secret of the Wasteland is a 1941 American Western film directed by Derwin Abrahams and written by Gerald Geraghty.
+Secret of the Wasteland is a 1941 American western film directed by Derwin Abrahams and written by Gerald Geraghty.
 The film stars William Boyd, Andy Clyde, Brad King, Soo Yong, Barbara Britton, Douglas Fowley and Keith Richards.
 The film was released on November 15, 1941, by Paramount Pictures.
 The on-screen title is Secrets of the Wasteland ("Secrets" is plural, "Wasteland" is singular).

-Plot
+Synopsis

 Hopalong Cassidy and his two accomplices, California and Johnny, are engaged in an archaeological expedition.